YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - `autoheal` : Enables/Disables the script's auto-heal feature.
   - `rod` : Enables/Disables the **Ragdoll On Demand** feature.
   - `autofill.hangar` : Starts auto-filling your hangar cargo.
-  - `autofill.whouse1` : Starts auto-filling your CEO Warehouse N°1 *(if oyu have more than one, use the same command with the corresponding number.
+  - `autofill.whouse1` : Starts auto-filling your CEO Warehouse N°1 *(if you have more than one, use the same command with the corresponding number.
 Ex: `autofill.whouse4`)*.
   - `yrv2.fillall` : Fills all your owned businesses with supplies.
   - `finishsale` : Instantly finishes a sale mission (from a list of missions supported by the script).
 Will be skipped if you have the **Auto-Sell** option enabled.
   - `fastvehs` : Increases the top speed of any *land* vehicle you drive.